 As previously mentioned, initial treatment should include the use of oral activated charcoal, especially if the patient presents within 1 hour of ingestion.

-In a study, whole bowel irrigation (WBI) with polyethylene glycol was found to be more effective than single-dose activated charcoal in reducing salicylate absorption.
+In a study, whole bowel irrigation (WBI) with polyethylene glycol was found to be more effective than single-dose activated charcoal in reducing absorption of enteric-coated acetylsalicylic acid.
 When enteric-coated aspirin has been ingested or when salicylate levels do not decrease despite treatment with charcoal, WBI should probably be used in addition to charcoal therapy.

 Clinical Context: Activated charcoal can limit further gut absorption by binding to available salicylate.
 This is effective for the regular and sustained-release preparation.
 No convincing data support the use of repeated doses of activated charcoal in salicylate toxicity.
 Some authorities recommend repeated doses of activated charcoal to enhance elimination.

 Consider activated charcoal decontamination in any patient who presents within 4 hours of ingestion.
 Activated charcoal is used for drug absorption and may be all that is required in mild to moderate toxicity.
 Activated charcoal is not absorbed and is excreted entirely through the GI tract.